 When the back is hurt during a job duty, employees can claim workers’ compensation benefits.
 However, getting workers’ comp for a back injury has significant challenges.
 Many people suffer from back pain even before they are hurt at work.
 That may make it difficult for the employee to claim the back injury was work-related.

-When this is the case, it is crucial to speak to an Augusta, GA workers’ compensation lawyer who can get the claim on the right track.
+Since proving a back injury at work can be complicated, it can be difficult to get them covered by workers’ compensation.
+Therefore, is it is crucial to speak to an Augusta, GA workers’ compensation lawyer who can get the claim on the right track.

-- 2 What Should You Do If You Suffer a Back Injury at Work?
+- 2 What Should You Do If You Suffer a Back Injury at Work in GA?

 - 3 What Compensation is Available for Back Injuries at Work?

-- 4 Can You Get Workers’ Comp Benefits If You Had a Pre-Existing Back Injury?
+- 4 Can You Get Workers’ Comp Benefits If You Had a Pre-Existing Back Injury in Georgia?

-- 5 Talk to a Workers’ Compensation Lawyer Now
+- 5 Talk to a Workers’ Compensation Lawyer to Find Out How to Prove a Back Injury in Georgia

 A lawyer can help with your workers’ compensation claim in many ways.
 For instance, an attorney will put your mind at ease by doing the legwork associated with your claim.
 As you recover your health, you can rest assured your case has the greatest likelihood of success.